MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 You can download the preview setup package from [https://aka.ms/hololenspreviewdownload](https://aka.ms/hololenspreviewdownload).

 >[!IMPORTANT]
->All updates to the HoloLens RS4 Preview will be delivered over-the-air (OTA) through Windows Update after you install the setup package.
-If you've already manually installed the preview, please read [Staying up-to-date](#staying-up-to-date) below.
+>All updates to the HoloLens RS4 Preview will be delivered over-the-air (OTA) through Windows Update.
+If you've already manually installed the HoloLens RS4 Preview, please read [Staying up-to-date](#staying-up-to-date) below.
+For additional information on each release, refer to [Update history](#update-history) below.

 ### What's in the package?